bobmarks/java-aws-lambda-graalvm/README.md

 Select `n` for the remaining options and copy the entire `META-INF` from the `src/main/resources` from the generated application into the `src/main/resources` here.

-Finally, edit the `META-INF/native-image/helloworld/reflect-config.json` file to align with `HelloLambdaHandler`.
+Finally, edit the `META-INF/native-image/helloworld/reflect-config.json` file to align with `HelloLambdaHandler` class.